Online Tools for Instructional Continuity

 Distributing, Collecting, and Grading Student Work

-There are many online tools for receiving documents and course assignments, from email and OneDrive to UNM Learn.
+There are many online tools for receiving documents and course assignments, from email and OneDrive to UNM Canvas.
 Make sure your students and teaching assistants know which methods you will be using.

 - UNM Learn supports an online gradebook and workflows for automatic grading of multiple choice assessments and providing feedback on a variety of assignment types.